 Quantum Stocks Are Soaring!
-Don’t Miss Your Chance! - YaNoticias
+Don’t Miss Your Chance! - YANoticias

 – **Legislative developments** impacting privacy and data security that could influence quantum computing applications.

-– **Acceleration of educational programs** aimed at cultivating a skilled workforce proficient in quantum technologies.
+– **Acceleration of educational programmes** aimed at cultivating a skilled workforce proficient in quantum technologies.

 ### Conclusion